c-toolbox/C-Play/docs/guides/playback/spin.md

 1. *Reset orientation*: Resets all operations above to the default values.

 *Note: A change in the Grid mode of a grid type triggers an automatic reset.*

+### Exact values and saving orientation (C-Play v2.3)

+From v2.3 you can set the yaw, pitch, and roll values exactly by entering numeric degrees directly, rather than only using the spin controls.
+This is useful when you need a precise orientation for a specific venue or content alignment.

+The current orientation can also be saved into a [*.cplayfile*](../media/cplayfile).
+When saving, enable the *"Save orientation"* checkbox in the save dialog.
+For dome mappings only the yaw is stored; for sphere mappings (EQR and EAC) all three axes are saved.
+On load, the saved orientation is restored automatically.